Acorns vs Betterment for First-Time Investors 2026: Which Robo-Advisor Actually Delivers?

 | Goal-based framework encourages planning | Slightly more setup required |

-| Better educational resources | Crypto portfolios carry higher underlying fees |
+| Better educational resources | Crypto portfolios have higher underlying fees |

 | CFP access available (Premium) | Percentage fee gets expensive at very high balances |